-About: I grew up in Toronto, Ontario, and studied pharmacy at the University of Toronto for my undergraduate degree.
-I practiced as a pharmacist in Canada for several years before deciding to transition my career into law.
-For my 1L summer work experience, I am a 1L Scholar at Skadden Arps in Washington, D.C.
-I enjoy reading, indoor rock climbing, and meeting new people.
+About: Luis grew up in Toronto, Ontario, and studied pharmacy at the University of Toronto for his undergraduate degree.
+He practiced as a pharmacist in Canada for several years before deciding to transition his career into law.
+For his 1L summer work experience, Luis was a 1L Scholar at Skadden Arps in Washington, D.C.
+He enjoys reading, indoor rock climbing, and meeting new people.
 Please don’t hesitate to reach out for a friendly chat about anything at all.

 April Rose Knight

 About: April, a 3L at Georgetown University Law Center, is a former journalist based in the U.S. Virgin Islands.
 While at Georgetown, she was a judicial intern for U.S. District Court Judge Rudolph Contreras, as well as the 2021 Diversity Summer Associate and 2022 Summer Associate at Van Ness Feldman LLP’s Washington D.C.
 Office.
 April is an Online Development Editor and Featured Online Contributor for the American Criminal Law Review (ACLR).
 She recently published “Under Attack: How Enhanced Anti-Protest Laws Impede and Endanger the Free Press” for ACLR Online.

 Hometown: Hangzhou, China

 Undergrad: Emory University ’19 (Major in Political Science & Economics/Mathematics)